datakurre/robotrecorder_vagrant/README.rst

 Only one active window at time can be recorded.
 These limitation are mainly to keep the configuration simple.

-The recording toolchain is based on: Selenium-server, Xvfb, x11vnc, vnc2flc and alsa (arecord).
+The recording toolchain is based on Xvfb, x11vnc, vnc2flc and alsa (snd_aloop and arecord).

 Robot Framework example